lxbtlr/formica/README.md

 ### side-note
 One of my goals for this project was to practice refactoring the code base.
 This heppened throughout the coding process, but most significantly in the last week on the refactor branch.
-That code has been merged and does run **however**, you will immediately notice there is a problem...
-THE ANTS ARE ONLY IN ONE QUARTER OF THE SCREEN.
-The earlier MVP is still accessible (look at src/_model.py) and you can see more accurate ants across your screen.
+That code has been merged and runs. the earlier MVP is still accessible (look at src/_model.py) and you can see more accurate ants across your screen.

 # Interesting Tidbits